MileHacker Logo

 Accessible Transit

-Whitehorse Transit buses are equipped with ramps or lifts for wheelchairs and priority seating.
-Numerous newer buildings design spaces created with accessibility as a priority.
+Whitehorse Transit buses feature ramps or lifts for wheelchairs and priority seating.
+Many newer buildings design spaces with accessibility in mind.

 • Check directly with specific venues regarding their accessibility features.